vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 ```

-Complexity Analysis\
+Complexity Analysis
-Here E = Number of edges, V = Number of vertices.
+- If ```E is the number of edges``` and ```V is the number of vertices```.

-Time complexity: O(E+V).\
+Time complexity ```O(E+V)```
-Building the adjacency list will take O(E) operations, as we iterate over the list of edges once, and insert each
+- Building the adjacency list will take O(E) operations, as we iterate over the list of edges once, and insert each edge into two lists.
-edge into two lists.
+- During the DFS traversal, each vertex will only be visited once.
+This is because we mark each vertex as visited as soon as we see it, and then we only visit vertices that are not marked as visited.
-During the DFS traversal, each vertex will only be visited once.
-This is because we mark each vertex as visited
+- In addition, when we iterate over the edge list of each vertex, we look at each edge once.
-as soon as we see it, and then we only visit vertices that are not marked as visited.
-In addition, when we iterate
+- This has a total cost of O(E+V).

-over the edge list of each vertex, we look at each edge once.
-This has a total cost of O(E+V).
+Space complexity ``` O(E+V)```

-Space complexity: O(E+V).\
+- Building the adjacency list will take O(E) space.
-Building the adjacency list will take O(E) space.
-To keep track of visited vertices, an array of size O(V) is required.
+- To keep track of visited vertices, an array of size O(V) is required.
-Also, the run-time stack for DFS will use O(V) space.
+- Also, the run-time stack for DFS will use O(V) space.

 ## 207. Course Schedule  - Directed Graph + Cycle Detection (0 -1 1)
 There are a total of numCourses courses you have to take, labeled from 0 to numCourses - 1.
 You are given an array prerequisites where prerequisites[i] = [ai, bi] indicates that you must take course bi first if you want to take course ai.